-There are three distinct observation modes: rectangular dither (standard), hexagonal dither and staring.
-Note, that the rectangular dither (or the so-called $5 \times 5$ dither) is the standard observing mode (Section 4.2.1).
+There are basically three distinct observation modes: rectangular dither (standard), hexagonal dither and staring.
+Over the years various user-customized patterns have also been used.
+Note, that the rectangular dither (or the so-called 5×5 dither) is the standard observing mode (Section 4.2.1).
 During all observations, the spacecraft provides stable pointings within 7.5" of the pointing direction.

 The only mode suitable for deep exposures is the standard, rectangular mode (see also Section 4.2.1).
 Any observation to be performed in a non-standard observing mode has to be justified explicitly by the proposer (via an entry in PGT).
-Non-standard mode observations are those, which intend to use the hexagonal dither, or staring, or any customized dither patterns including scans.
-Most of the customized dither patterns reduce the scheduling efficiency.
+Non-standard mode observations are those, which intend to use the hexagonal dither, or staring, or any customized patterns including scans.